apache/tvm-rfcs/rfcs/0049-managed-jenkins-infrastructure-for-tvm.md

 ## Ownership

-We propose that the Infrastructure-as-Code repository for this system be open-sourced and that maintenance of the repositories be under the same project governance and PMC; IaC operations will therefore (after the project enters production) be launched from GitHub Actions inside new e.g. `tlcpack/ci-*` repositories.
-We will create the following repositories:
+We propose that the Infrastructure-as-Code repository for this system be open-sourced and that maintenance of the repositories be under the same project governance and PMC; IaC operations will therefore (after the project enters production) be launched from GitHub Actions inside new git repositories dedicated to operating the CI.
+It is the intent of the authors of this RFC to eventually host these repositories in the `apache` GitHub Organization.
+However, for the **initial** launch, we will create the following repositories:

 * `tlcpack/ci-packer` - Contains Packer build scripts for the AMI base images used by the executors.
 * `tlcpack/ci-terraform` - Contains Terraform infrastructure-as-code which documents how cloud services are configured.
 * `tlcpack/ci-ansible` - Contains Ansible infrastructure-as-code which documents how the software on each node is configured.

-The set of users who can write to these repositories are the TVM committers.
-Cloud credentials will be provided to these IaC repositories (stored privately, accessible to TVM committers) to enable maintenance access to the fleet of nodes.
+These repositories will be operated in the same way as `apache/tvm`.
+For example, the set of users who can write to these repositories are the TVM committers, and all files will include the ASF header.
+Cloud credentials will be provided to these IaC repositories as GitHub Secrets (e.g. stored privately, accessible to TVM committers) to enable maintenance access to the fleet of nodes.

-These IaC repositories will be placed under the `tlcpack` organization initially while we experiment with maintaining the system and come to a full understanding of what's needed from GitHub.
-After the new CI has been in production for some time (e.g. in Q2 2022), we will assess these needs and decide whether it's feasible to move it into a repository underneath the `apache` organization.
+These IaC repositories will be placed under the `tlcpack` organization during the initial launch whie we experiment with maintaining the system and come to a full understanding of what's needed from GitHub.
+After the new CI has been in production for some time (e.g. in Q2 2022), we will assess these needs and determine whether it's feasible to move it into a repository underneath the `apache` organization.
+Most likely, it will be possible to do this and we will form a request to the Apache infrastructure team at this time.
+In the unlikely event that this would adversely interfere with operations, the PMC will establish a set of rules for operating out of the `tlcpack` organization.

 This RFC doesn't intend to remove any documentation on how unit tests are run from the TVM repository--the project expects that sufficient documentation should exist in `apache/tvm` to run unit tests and that the IaC here serves, for now, to reflect that documentation into automated test infrastructure.

 ## Alternatives